 A Bit About Sarah: I am a baroque and modern violinist who plays classical music of all time periods, from the earliest works for violin to new music from living composers.
 I'm also passionate about teaching, especially two aspects of classical pedagogy that I think are frequently neglected: new music and historically informed performance.
 I especially appreciate the freedoms and sonic extremes found in these two disciplines, and hope to continue to expand classical music training of violinists of all ages in both these directions.
-I am currently pursuing my Doctor of Music Degree at the Jacobs School of Music in Bloomington, Indiana, in Historical Performance and Violin with Stanley Ritchie and Grigory Kalinovsky.
+I direct the Latin American Ensemble at Indiana University, which is pursuing Baroque and early Classical music from throughout Latin America on period instruments, and I perform regularly with the Indianapolis Baroque Orchestra, Chatham Baroque, the North Carolina Baroque Orchestra, Bourbon Baroque, Alchymy Viols, The Sphere Ensemble, Atlanta Baroque Orchestra, Burning River Baroque, and other ensembles across the country.
+I am a Doctor of Music candidate at the Jacobs School of Music in Bloomington, Indiana, in Historical Performance with Stanley Ritchie and modern violin with Grigory Kalinovsky.
 Prior to my move to Indiana, I was in Boulder, Colorado for a Master of Music in Pedagogy, and a Masters in Violin Performance.
 When I don't have a violin under my chin, I enjoy whitewater kayaking and fishing with my golden retriever, Abbie!

 I have two violins- a German baroque violin from 1703 by Paulus Alletsee and a modern French violin made in Paris in 1927 by J. B. Collin-Mezin.